Alexey-cpu/DSP/README.md

 **DSP** is a low level C++ digital signal processing (DSP) toolbox aimed at intellegent electronic devices (IDE) interaction.

 The library is self contained and stand-alone, all you need is to simply copy the needed **.h** files into your project to get started.

-## Content

-The library provides basic DSP components: IIR and FIR filters, Fourier transforms etc.
-Also, the library provides C++ classes to manipulate with COMTRADE files which allows read, write COMTRADE files and emulate DSP components opoeration on the signals provided by your COMTRADE files.
+The library provides basic DSP components: IIR and FIR filters, Fourier transforms etc. Also, the library provides C++ classes to manipulate with COMTRADE files which allows read, write COMTRADE files and emulate DSP components opoeration on the signals provided by your COMTRADE files.
 At this version the COMTRADE C++ classes work only with textual COMTRADEs only.

 ## Availability